Tonghak Peasant Revolution: Role played by the Great Regent Heungseon

 The role played by King Gojong's father, the Great Regent Heungseon, is open to controversy.
-Jeon Bongjun first met Heungseon in 1890 in Unhyeon Palace.
-Jeon actually lived with the Great Regent Heungseon from 1890 to 1892, and revisited him in February 1893.
-In the meeting, Jeon said to the Heungseon: "I wish to die for the country and the people".
-There were many rumours that the Heungseon had secretly caused the rebellion in this meeting.
+Jeon Bong-jun first met Heungseon in 1890 in Unhyeon Palace.
+Jeon lived with the Great Regent Heungseon from 1890 to 1892 and revisited him in February 1893.
+In the meeting, Jeon said to the Heungseon: "I wish to die for the country and the people."
+There were many rumors that the Heungseon had secretly caused the rebellion in this meeting.

 It is also said that the Heungseon (or occasionally Gojong himself) sent a messenger to Jeon after the Jeonju Truce, asking him to drive out the Japanese.
 This has not been confirmed.
 For evidence, the message of Mikhail Hitrovo, the Russian envoy to Japan who sent his message to the Russian envoy to Korea a month before the start of the revolution, is often cited:

-[The Great Regent] is planning for a great riot as its leader, which will begin in summer or autumn.
-Already, the leaders are buying weapons from China and Japan, and 4,000 rifles have already been bought.
-A few are from Japan, and a few Japanese have joined this scheme, of which the Japanese government knows nothing about.

 In A History of Donghak, Oh Jiyeong claims that the Great Regent attempted a massacre of pro-Japanese politicians in August 1894, simultaneous with the time when Jeon had planned an attack on Seoul.

-During his execution, Kim Gaenam testified that Jeon had been secretly meeting the Great Regent Heungseon.
+During his execution, Kim Gae-nam testified that Jeon had been secretly meeting the Great Regent Heungseon.
 However, the other four leaders refused to connect the Great Regent with the revolution.